awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 To create external tables, you must be the owner of the external schema or a superuser\.
 To transfer ownership of an external schema, use ALTER SCHEMA to change the owner\.
 Access to external tables is controlled by access to the external schema\.
 You can't [GRANT](r_GRANT.md) or [REVOKE](r_REVOKE.md) permissions on an external table\.
 Instead, grant or revoke USAGE on the external schema\.

-In addition to external tables created using the CREATE EXTERNAL TABLE command, Amazon Redshift can reference external tables defined in an AWS Glue or Amazon Athena data catalog or a Hive metastore\.
-Use the [CREATE EXTERNAL SCHEMA](r_CREATE_EXTERNAL_SCHEMA.md) command to register an external database defined in an AWS Glue or Athena data catalog or Hive metastore and make the external tables available for use in Amazon Redshift\.
-If the external table exists in an AWS Glue or Athena data catalog or Hive metastore, you don't need to create the table using CREATE EXTERNAL TABLE\.
+In addition to external tables created using the CREATE EXTERNAL TABLE command, Amazon Redshift can reference external tables defined in an AWS Glue or AWS Lake Formation catalog or an Apache Hive metastore\.
+Use the [CREATE EXTERNAL SCHEMA](r_CREATE_EXTERNAL_SCHEMA.md) command to register an external database defined in the external catalog and make the external tables available for use in Amazon Redshift\.
+If the external table exists in an AWS Glue or AWS Lake Formation catalog or Hive metastore, you don't need to create the table using CREATE EXTERNAL TABLE\.
 To view external tables, query the [SVV\_EXTERNAL\_TABLES](r_SVV_EXTERNAL_TABLES.md) system view\.

+By running the CREATE EXTERNAL TABLE AS command, you can create an external table based on the column definition from a query and write the results of that query into Amazon S3\.
+The results are in Apache Parquet or delimited text format\.
+If the external table has a partition key or keys, Amazon Redshift partitions new files according to those partition keys and registers new partitions into the external catalog automatically\.
+For more information about CREATE EXTERNAL TABLE AS, see [Usage notes](#r_CREATE_EXTERNAL_TABLE_usage)\.

 You can query an external table using the same SELECT syntax you use with other Amazon Redshift tables\.
-External tables are read\-only\.
-You can't write to an external table\.
+You can also use the INSERT syntax to write new files into the location of external table on Amazon S3\.
+For more information, see [INSERT \(external table\)](r_INSERT_external_table.md)\.

 To create a view with an external table, include the WITH NO SCHEMA BINDING clause in the [CREATE VIEW](r_CREATE_VIEW.md) statement\.